ayumi-cloud/oc-security-module/experimental_api_being_tested_and_used.md

 ### Fetch Metadata

-Being used in the firewall, for more info on this API, see our post here: [fetch_metadata.md](https://github.com/ayumi-cloud/oc-security-module/blob/master/fetch_metadata.md)
+**Currently being used in the firewall in the October II security module**, for more info on this API, see our post here: [fetch_metadata.md](https://github.com/ayumi-cloud/oc-security-module/blob/master/fetch_metadata.md)

 MDN has the following documentation: